Breeze/breeze.github.io/doc-net/ef-serverside-model-core.md

 ---
 layout: doc-net
-redirect_from: "/old/documentation/server-side-model.html"
 ---
-# The server-side model
+# The server-side model when using Entity Framework

 > **NOTE: This page is for Breeze running on .NET Core**<br>
 > [Go here for .NET 4.x version](/doc-net/ef-serverside-model-4x)

-In the sample code we implement the persistence service as an ASP.NET Web API that queries and saves entities with the help of the Entity Framework.
-You can write the service a different way but this is a convenient approach for .NET developers and the one we'll discuss on this page and the ones that follow.

-## Entity Framework

 <a href="http://msdn.microsoft.com/en-us/data/ef.aspx">Entity Framework</a> (EF) is a .NET data access technology with an Object Relational Mapper (ORM).
 The ORM maps a domain-specific object model to the schema of a relational database.
 It uses that map to move data between entity model objects (instances of .NET classes) and the tables and columns of a relational database.